Close Menu

 In order to figure out your RFC, the SSA will examine your medical records.
 They will take into account what your doctor states in your medical records.
 Also, the SSA will review any statements from your doctors about whether or not your can work.

 Additionally, they have their own doctors that review your medical records, but never meet or examine you.
 These doctors are paid by the SSA and work for DDS, the state agency who reviews all cases.
 The SSA will take the medical opinion of these doctors into account too.
-Likewise, if they need more information, they may send you to visit one of their doctors.
+Likewise, if they need additional information, then they may send you to visit one of their doctors.
 Learn what to expect at SSA’s doctor exam.

 The SSA will also consider statements about your vision from your family and friends.
 Find out what types of evidence the SSA must consider.
 For example, your family or friends could write a statement about the effects of your symptoms.
 Find out how your RFC along with age can prove you cannot work.
 Also, find out about SSA’s Medical Vocational Guidelines.